LGBTQ+ History Month

 With that in mind, and in honour of LGBT History Month, we have compiled a timeline of important people and moments in the LGBTQ+ community, from 1533 to the present day.
 Though by no means an exhaustive list, or a substitute for more inclusive education in the UK, it is a chance to highlight events and individuals many of us were not taught about in school.

-number of great resources, charities, activists, and causes worth supporting also, but let this be a starting point.
-1533 — The Buggery Act is passed by Parliament during the reign of Henry VIII
+There are a number of great resources, charities, activists, and causes worth supporting also, but let this be a starting point.

 The Offences Against the Person Act 1828 replaced the Buggery Act, with language focused on male same-sex activity, which remained punishable by death.

 1885 — The Criminal Law Amendment Act is passed